AdobeDocs/experience-manager-65.en/help/sites-administering/msm-livecopy.md

 ![chlimage_1-229](assets/chlimage_1-229.png)

 When selected, the dialog will be shown.
-You can select a synchronization, if required, theb confirm the action.
+You can select a synchronization, if required, then confirm the action.

 #### Resume a Live Copy Page from the Live Copy Overview {#resume-a-live-copy-page-from-the-live-copy-overview}